 While vomiting may have a simple, straightforward cause, it may be an indicator of something far more serious.
 It is also problematic because it can have a wide range of causes, and determining the correct one may be complicated.

 The condition described in this medical article can affect both dogs and cats.
-If you would like to learn more about how this condition affects dogs, please visit this page in the PetMD health library.

 Symptoms of Acute Vomiting in Cats

 - Pain and distress

 - Bright blood in the stool or vomit (hematemesis)

 - Evidence of dark blood in the vomit or stool (melena)

 - Liver disease

 - Gobbling food/eating too fast